1ung/game_project_1/README.md

 Unsolved problems

-- WPM
+- Displaying  WPM
-- Accuracy
+- Displaying Accuracy
 - Reset button

 Bugs:

+- Remove event listener not working when timer < 0
-- Text color not turning to white when backspaced
+- Math.round(accuracy) does not seem to work
+- not sure about WPM..